gofeuer/l402/README.md

 func (m YourAccessAuthority) ApproveAccess(r *http.Request, macaroons map[l402.Identifier]*macaroon.Macaroon) l402.Rejection {
 	for identifier, macaroon := range macaroons {
-		// Verify if macaroon is singed by the correct rootKey }
+		// Verify if macaroon is signed by the correct rootKey }

 	// Here you should determine if the received macarons give access to the resouce requested by: (r *http.Request)